carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 #### Evaluation

-Is there anything else that you would want to do before using this to classify the T-cells?

 **Are the models reusable?**
 We use supervised learning to build our model.
 We want to be able to use the model on the different data.